2021 prescribed fires

 Banff National Park

 Location: This prescribed fire unit is located in the Cascade Valley of Banff National Park.

-Parks Canada will use prescribed fire to restore native meadow habitat in Banff National Park.
-These meadows provide critical year-round habitat for mountain sheep, goats, grizzly bears, wolves, elk and potentially bison.
+Additional details: Using prescribed fire, native meadow habitat will be restored in Banff National Park.
+These meadows provide critical, year-round habitat for mountain sheep, goats, grizzly bears, wolves, elk and bison.

-Location: Within the east slopes area of Banff National Park, directly adjacent to the east park boundary approximately 45 km north of the Banff townsite.
+Location: In the remote backcountry of Banff National Park, within the eastern slopes.
+This prescribed fire will be directly adjacent to the east park boundary, approximately 45 km north of the Banff townsite.